 Many members reported that difficult triggers to manage often surround the weather and temperature.
 These triggers include changes in temperature, extreme temperatures, or certain times of year where a particular weather pattern is present.

-“Winter weather.
+- “Winter weather.
 Also, hay fever season”

 For many of our members, their most difficult to manage trigger wasn’t just one single trigger, but rather, multiple triggers.
 Sometimes these triggers were related, but often they were very diverse.

-“Weather changes, wool, some makeup, and stress”
+- “Weather changes, wool, some makeup, and stress”

-“Dryer sheets, stress, humidity, and hugging people with animal dander or cologne”
+- “Dryer sheets, stress, humidity, and hugging people with animal dander or cologne”

 For others though, the most difficult trigger to manage was understandably, “the one that I don’t know about yet.”
-Learning about and navigating life with AD triggers can be a difficult and lifelong process, with new issues always arising.
+Learning about and navigating life with atopic dermatitis triggers can be a difficult and lifelong process, with new issues always arising.
 Let us know what your hardest to manage trigger is, whether it’s one we’ve listed above, or something completely different!